 Wrapping the Ribs

 You can just let your barbecue ribs smoke as they are, but many people swear by what is known as the 3-2-1 method.
 The numbers refer to the number of hours the ribs cook wrapped and unwrapped in the smoker: 3 hours unwrapped on the smoker, 2 hours wrapped tightly (airtight) in heavy-duty foil on the smoker, and then the final 1 hour unwrapped on the smoker.

-Like any meat, you cook it is important to let it rest before you carve and serve.
-This evens out the heat and lets the natural juices flow back towards the surface of the meat.
-For a rack of ribs, you should let the meat rest for about 10 minutes when you take it out of the smoker.
-Once this period is over it is time to cut the ribs and serve.
+Like any meat you cook, it is important to let the rack of ribs rest before you carve and serve it.
+This evens out the heat and lets the natural juices sink back into the meat.
+For a rack of ribs, you should let the meat rest for about 10 minutes after you take it out of the smoker.
+Once rested, it is time to cut the ribs and serve.
 Try not to let your ribs sit around too long or the meat will dry out.

-To cut the ribs, take a good sharp meat knife in one hand and the rack of ribs in... the other.
-It is easiest to carve ribs by setting them standing up on the meaty side. (bones should be sticking out a little on the top side).
+To cut the ribs, take a good sharp meat knife in one hand and the rack of ribs in the other.
+It is easiest to carve ribs by setting them standing up on the meaty side (bones should be sticking out a little on the top side).
 Now you can simply slide the knife down through the rack between the bones.
 If you guide it down directly between the bones you should be able to pass the knife through easily.

-If your ribs are "fall off the bone" tender then you want to lay the ribs down, bone side up, and cut them the best you can.
+If your ribs are "fall-off-the-bone" tender, then you want to lay the ribs down, bone-side up, and cut them the best you can.
 If the ribs are very tender the meat will tear apart more easily than it will cut.
 Be careful or you will lose the shape of the ribs and simply end up with a pile of rib meat.